 How Often Would I Have Gathered You is no ordinary book of Bible stories.
-It contains 229 delightful Old Testament stories, written especially for adults and young adults.
+It contains 229 very readable and engaging Old Testament stories, written especially for adults and young adults.
 These great Old Testament stories are told in chronological sequence—to the extent possible—and take the reader on a meaningful and exciting journey through the Old Testament–beginning with the Grand Council (as told in the Pearl of Great Price) and concluding after the return of the Jews from their captivity in Babylon to rebuild the temple.

 As you read these inspiring stories, you will delve into the lives of the kings, prophets, and ordinary people of the Old Testament.
 You will rediscover the favorite Bible stories from your childhood and also delight in other, less familiar, stories of faith and devotion.
 The stories are in modern English and a comfortable, reverent writing style.
-They are engaging, true to the scriptural account without embellishment, and are simple without being simplistic.
+They are simple without being simplistic and true to the scriptural account without embellishment.

 How is this book different from other books of Old Testament stories?

 - The stories are written for adults and young adults rather than children.
 (Note: Though the stories are written primarily for adults, they are also a valuable aid for parents who want to teach their children about the stories of the Old Testament.)

 - The book is more comprehensive than any other book of Old Testament/Bible stories that we know of.
 It includes many wonderful, rarely-told and little-known stories.